Lucky-Joshi/NETFLIX-CLONE/README.md

 Hello everyone!
-This is just an UI/UX clone of Netflix based on HTML and CSS
+This is just an UI/UX clone of Netflix based on HTML,CSS and Javascript